pegasilab/rassine/docs/source/pipeline.md

 # Pipeline in run_rassine.sh

+This graph represents the `run_rassine.sh` steps, and the input/output data for each step.
-TODO: All the paths below refer to RASSINE_ROOT, which
+The paths below are relative to the `RASSINE_ROOT` folder.

 ```{graphviz}